Todd Helton: 2007–2013

 Helton's degenerative back condition sent him back to the disabled list in July 2010.
 Helton returned from the DL in August and hit .256 with 8 home runs and 37 RBI for the season.
 After the 2010 season, Helton said he would return to the Rockies in 2011, following rumors of a possible retirement.
 On February 15, 2011, Helton announced his intention to play baseball for three more years, preferably for the Rockies.
 On June 30 he played his 2,000th career game.
 On April 14, 2012, Helton hit a 2-run walk-off home run, his 7th of his career.
 On July 13, Helton was placed on the 15-day disabled list due to inflammation in his right hip.
 In 63 games, he was batting .235.
-After returning from the DL, Helton played only 6 games before announcing that he would have season ending hip surgery in order to prepare for the 2013 season.
+After returning from the DL, Helton played only 6 games before announcing that he would have season-ending hip surgery in order to prepare for the 2013 season.
 Helton was healthier in 2013, playing in 124 games while hitting 15 home runs with 61 RBIs.

 On September 14, 2013, Helton announced that he would be retiring at the conclusion of the 2013 season.
 On September 25, 2013, before his last game at Coors Field, Helton was honored by the Rockies Organization in a pre-game ceremony.
 In the game, Helton hit a home run and drove in three runs versus the Boston Red Sox.

-On August 17, 2014, the Rockies retired Helton's number 17 before a 2:05 pm day game at Coors Field.
-Helton is the first Rockies player to have his number retired in the team's twenty-six year history.
+On August 17, 2014, the Rockies retired Helton's number 17 before a 6:30 pm day game at Coors Field.
+Helton was the first Rockies player to have his number retired in the franchise's history.